Have you ever wondered how to monetize your blog?

 Most successful bloggers will diversify their revenue streams, so that there is money coming in from a variety of sources.
 It’s a safer bet that way, rather than putting all of your eggs in one basket.

-STREAM 1: DISPLAY ADVERTISEMENTS
+STREAM 1: DISPLAY ADS

-1 // Display ads through a network: Selling advertising space on your blog through an advertising agency.
+Sell advertising space on your blog through an advertising agency.
 The network or agency acts as the middle man between you, the blogger, and the brand.
 Most popular ad network?
 Google Adsense.

-2 // Privately sold display ads: Selling advertising space on your blog directly to a company or brand.
+Sell advertising space on your blog directly to a company or brand.
 More work for the blogger as they need to find those companies and manage the relationship, but the income generated is typically higher than with a network as the blogger gets 100% of the profit.

 STREAM 2: SPONSORED WORK

-3 // Sponsored blog post: When you write a blog post that reviews a company’s product.
-You are highlighting that product to your readers and likely including product photography and a link to purchase or learn more.
+A sponsored post is when you write a blog post that reviews a company or a particular product.
+You are highlighting that product to your readers and including product photography and a link to purchase or learn more.

-4 // Sponsored social media post: Similar to writing a sponsored blog post, but on social media instead.
+Similar to writing a sponsored blog post, but on social media instead.
 This could be a sponsored instagram post or instagram series, facebook campaign, etc. where you are highlight a company and its product(s).